pakka-papad/study-collab/README.md

 # Study Collab
-A simple project to aimed to build a client-server application on top of TCP sockets.
+A simple project aimed to build a client-server application on top of TCP sockets.
 The users can:
 1. Create groups
 2. Join groups